MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessioncreationstatus.md

 The remote session was created successfully.

 ### -field SessionLimitsExceeded:1
-The remote session was not created because this device is already managing the maximum number of sessions allowed.
+The remote session was not created because this device is already a participant in the maximum allowed number of sessions.

 ### -field OperationAborted:2
 The creation attempt failed for an unknown reason.